membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

 ### General
   * "SITE_NAME" - Name of the website.
   * "SITE_OWNER" - Name of the organisation running this website.
-  * "GOOGLE_ANALYTICS_PROPERTY_ID" - Enter your Google Analytics Tracking ID to enable Google Analytics Tracking.
+  * "GOOGLE_ANALYTICS_MEASUREMENT_ID" - Enter your measurement ID to enable Google analytics.
+Only the new GA4 measurement IDs are supported.
+It should look something like G-XXXXXXXXXX.
   * "API_SECRET_KEY" - Secret key used to authenticate some requests from access control devices.

 ### Signup